claire-ship-it/my-airtable-app/src/Scope.md

 Project Description:
 This project is a React-based web application that provides analytics for ABC Cleaning bookings.
-It fetches data from Airtable and displays it in various formats, including tables, charts, and animated lists.
-The application also features an AI Assistant powered by OpenAI's GPT-3.5 model to answer questions about the business data.
+It fetches data from Airtable and displays it in various formats, including charts, progress bars, and animated lists.
+The application features an AI Assistant powered by OpenAI's GPT-3.5 model to answer questions about the business data.

-Recent Changes:
-1. Implemented a new layout with magic UI cards for key metrics.
-2. Added circular progress bars for Recurring Customers and Total Bookings.
-3. Integrated an AI Assistant component with Ant Design's TextArea.
-4. Created animated lists for Recent Bookings and Recent Reviews.
-5. Improved overall styling and responsiveness of the application.
-6. Implemented error handling and data validation for Airtable API responses.

 Key Components:
 1. AIAssistant: An interactive component that allows users to ask questions about the business data.
 2. BookingsPieChart: Visualizes booking data by service type.
 3. BookingsBarChart: Displays booking frequency data.
 4. AnimatedList: A reusable component for displaying recent bookings and reviews with animation.
+5. TimeframeSelector: Allows users to filter data by month, quarter, or year.
+6. PulsatingButton: A custom UI component for the AI Assistant's submit button.

+Recent Changes:
+1. Implemented a new layout with magic UI cards for key metrics.
-5. Circular progress bars for Recurring Customers and Total Bookings.
+2. Added circular progress bars for Recurring Customers and Total Bookings.
+3. Integrated an AI Assistant component with a custom PulsatingButton.
+4. Created animated lists for Recent Bookings and Recent Reviews.
+5. Implemented a TimeframeSelector for data filtering.
+6. Adjusted chart sizes and layout for better visualization.
+7. Improved overall styling and responsiveness of the application.

 Connections:
 - The app uses Airtable API to fetch booking records.